lewhunt/mixmotion/local.md

 **https://lewhunt.github.io/mixmotion**

-On playing a music set, you'll enter playback mode with dynamic background effects.
+On playing a set, you'll enter playback mode with dynamic background effects.
 Below is a quick video of the app transitioning between playback modes (give the video a tap if it doesn't autoplay):

 https://github.com/lewhunt/mixmotion/assets/9886284/74e6276c-a314-4250-8b15-0f0907bc0583